AlkenD/starlight/CONTRIBUTING.md

 });
 ```

-This allows you to run tests of Starlight code against different combinations of Starlight configuration options.
+This allows you to run tests of Starstruck code against different combinations of Starstruck configuration options.

 #### Mocking content collections

-Starlight relies on a user’s `docs` and (optional) `i18n` content collections, which aren’t available during testing.
+Starstruck relies on a user’s `docs` and (optional) `i18n` content collections, which aren’t available during testing.
 You can use a top-level `vi.mock()` call and the `mockedAstroContent` helper to set up fake collection entries for the current test file:

 ```js
 import { describe, expect, test, vi } from 'vitest';